DallasHoff/sqlocal/README.md

 - 🔎 Locally executes any query that SQLite3 supports
 - 🧵 Runs the SQLite engine in a web worker so queries do not block the main thread
 - 📂 Persists data to the origin private file system, which is optimized for fast file I/O
-- 🔒 Each user gets their own private database instance
+- 🔒 Each user can have their own private database instance
 - 🔥 Simple API; just create a database and start running SQL queries

 ## Example